Early Childhood development stages

 Learning the Value of Early Childhood Development

-The Awakening: Birth to Three Months
+Birth to Three Months (0-3 Months)

 A baby’s first three months are remarkable.
 In this stage, newborns leave the womb and engage with the world.
 They rapidly learn to track moving things and identify faces despite their undeveloped eyesight.
 Beginning to coo and talk and engage with noises starts cognitive development.